micro-lc/micro-lc.github.io/docs/api/composer-api.md

 After being called, `premount` ensures all import maps declared are available and `uris` sources have been fetched and their code run.
 If there is no `sources` in the `PluginConfiguration`, `premount` is a no-operation.
+Moreover an error reporter can be injected since `premount` will not throw on errors.

 ### `createComposerContext`